 Q: What are your thoughts on these sites?
 Are there any changes you would like to see and why?
 Are there any other areas similar to those listed that you would like to propose for inclusion in the Local Plan?

-32.6 Adopted Policies Relevant to this Chapter All policies in the Sites Specifics Local Plan, 2014.
+All policies in the Sites Specifics Local Plan, 2014.